If you want to tour Europe by train, Eurail first class passes will offer you comfort and flexibility. Is a Eurail pass worth it? We say “yes!”

 What Does the Eurail Pass Difference Between 1st and 2nd Class Mean on a Practical Basis?

-On the high speed trains between the capitals and major cities, you can expect expanded food and drink choices (some of which may be complimentary), wifi and power sockets, and even a newspaper.
+On the high speed trains between the capitals and major cities (which we consider to be the best Eurail routes), you can expect expanded food and drink choices (some of which may be complimentary), wifi and power sockets, and even a newspaper.

 On trains with compartments, first class compartments will hold up to 6 people.
 Second class compartments will hold up to 8 people.